tvl-labs/hyperlane-cardano/docs/design.md

 ```

 ### Outbox Indexer
-This off-chain component indexes the consumption/production of `Outbox EUTxO`s
-and provides an API to query the `Outbox` state at specific previous blocks.
+This off-chain component indexes the consumption/production of `Outbox EUTxO`s and provides an API to query the `Outbox` state at specific previous blocks, and a message history.

 Hyperlane relayer works ("indexes") on top of the "Outbox Indexer" and relays the dispatches messages when they achieve consensus.

 > Note: the Hyperlane integration with Ethereum (and Solana) implements indexing using commonly known RPC providers API (`eth_getLogs` etc).
-> Because of the EUTxO model, the Cardano node does not provide a similar API, and we need to build a custom indexer,
-> using a solution like [Ogmios](https://ogmios.dev/) or [Oura](https://github.com/txpipe/oura).
-> Cardano tooling is mostly non-Rust, so we'll run them close to the Hyperlane agents.
+The alternative on Cardano is Blockfrost with HTTP requests.
+> Nevertheless, it is advised to build a custom indexer with [Ogmios](https://ogmios.dev/) or [Oura](https://github.com/txpipe/oura), to index directly from a local Cardano node to scale.

 The indexer (RPC) API for the Hyperlane relayer should minimally implement the following interface.
 ```